 Put simply, CLV is calculated using the following formula:

-CLV = Revenue from customer (over time) – Costs to acquire and retain customer
+CLV = Revenue from a customer (over time) – Costs to acquire and retain customer

 This formula sounds super simple.
 So, why doesn’t everyone use it?